-The lean, mean Stinger machine is the culmination of almost a decade’s worth of tantalizing teasing by the automaker.
+The Stinger is the culmination of almost a decade of teasing by the automaker.
 Kia first hinted at a vehicle with true sporting intentions in 2011 with the Kia GT concept, and again in 2014 with the GT4 Stinger concept.
 Then it finally dropped the real production version at the 2017 Detroit auto show, thanks in part to the contributions of some German imports.

-Indeed, the halls of Kia HQ probably smell a bit like brats and spilled hefeweizen these days, as the company lured some top engineering talent away from Germany to help the marque turn up the heat.
-Chief among them is Hyundai Motor Group head of vehicle testing and high-performance development Albert Biermann, the man who orchestrated the Stinger’s dynamic symphony.
-Fellow BMW alums Thomas Schemera and Fayez Rahman also play key roles at the group.
+Indeed, the halls of Kia HQ probably smell a bit like bratwurst and spilled hefeweizen these days, as the company lured some top engineering talent away from Germany to help the marque turn up the heat.
+Chief among them is Hyundai Motor Group head of vehicle testing and high-performance development Albert Biermann, the man who orchestrated the Stinger’s dynamic symphony—and the former chief engineer of BMW’s M division.
+Fellow BMW alumni Thomas Schemera and Fayez Rahman also play key roles at the group.
 These people know how to develop a proper sport sedan.

 Another big part of the Stinger’s appeal is its unique nature, given its liftback versatility and tweener status in both the size and luxury arenas.
 “A segment straddler, it’s neither a large sedan nor a midsizer, and it’s neither premium nor mainstream in its fit and finish,” senior editor Nelson Ireson said.
 “It’s somewhere in the center of the overlapping Venn diagram of all of these traits.
 And while that might mean it’s hard for some people to appreciate, it’s also what makes the Stinger GT so good for so many uses.”